 There is good correlation between the five sites even though they are situated in background and roadside locations.
 There is an obvious peak in 2003 which can be attributed to the climatic conditions of that year which had an effect on pollution across the UK.
 Levels in 2004 fell back to similar concentrations to those observed in 2001 and 2002.
-During 2005 and 2006 concentrations of NO2 have risen again but it is uncertain whether this will be a continuing trend.
+During 2005 and 2006 concentrations of NO2 increased again but results for 2007 have shown that this is not a continuing trend